Higher Degree Research with the Centre

 - References.

-A research proposal is not 'set in stone' but is used to identify the proposed research and to determine if the proposed research will, in fact, make a significant contribution to existing knowledge.
-It should be understood that research projects and the design of the project may evolve as the research progresses.
+A research proposal is not 'set in stone' but is used to identify the proposed research and to determine if the proposed research will make a significant contribution to existing knowledge.
+It should be understood that research projects and the design of the project may evolve as the research progresses and advice from potential supervisors should be welcome.

 A supervisor must: